You may have heard from other scouters or BSA staff that Scoutbook is now mandatory for tracking advancement.

 You can submit support tickets from within your site, which allows us to look at your specific problem and not just guess at what the issue might be.

-Your support questions are responded to by a team of professionals that includes the actual programmers who wrote the software.
+Your support questions are answered by a team of professionals that includes the actual programmers who wrote the software.

 When you ask for new features, they are added to an enhancement request list that other subscribers can see and vote on.
 We regularly